• Portrait of Ruey-Chyi Su

 Research interests

-• Development of Diagnostics for treatment and diagnosis
+• Development of diagnostics for treatment and diagnosis

-• Epigenetics and environmental regulation of genes
+• Epigenetics and environmental regulation of genes in re-activation of TBI

 • Extracellular vesicles: exosomes and membrane vesicles (MVs)